rebecca-pete/sea-nyc-weather/README.md

 Term                         | Description
 ---                          |---------
-dataframe                    | An object of data, similar to a matrix. matrix                       | A matrix is an array of arrays.
-A nested loop is an example of a matrix. method chaining              | A programming technique that allows the user to "chain" or attach subsequent methods to a single object.
+dataframe                    | An object of data, similar to a matrix. matrix                       | An array of arrays. method chaining              | A programming technique that allows the user to "chain" or attach subsequent methods to a single object.

-## Method Dictionary
+## API reference

+The following API reference section is divided by Python library.

+### pandas methods

 Method                       | Description
 ---                          |---------
-`.read_csv('foo.csv')`       | A method used to read a given file.
+`.read_csv('foo.csv')`       | A pandas library method used to read a given file.
 `.head()`                    | A method that displays the first five entries or rows of an object or dataframe instance.
 `.tail()`                    | A method that displays the last five entries or rows of an object or dataframe instance.
 `.shape`                     | A method whose output returns the number of rows and columns respectively, in a given dataframe.